Search icon

 • The hill hold control is helpful for the driver and other motorists on the road.
 The traffic behind your car will be safe as your vehicle will not roll backwards on an uphill road.

 • The hill assist system also reduces the wear and tear of specific components such as the handbrake, brakes, and clutch plates.
-Since the driver assistance system works efficiently, there will be no unnecessary load on certain car parts.
+Since the driver assistance system works efficiently, certain car parts will not be under unnecessary load.

 How do you use hill-assist in a car?